How Pharma Benefits with

 Apart from helping patients share their symptoms and follow trial directions, pharmaceutical companies invest into the tools to provide trial data and easy access to credible medical content for doctors, caregivers, researchers and patients.

 For example, the above mentioned GlaxoSmithKline developed an app GSK Studies that allows fast and convenient access to trial data across various medical topics – health conditions, studies, clinical data results, medication and treatment, etc. Novartis enabled easy access to the latest cancer-related trial results from trusted National institutes in its Clinical Trial Seek app.
-This mHealth tool received 5 start and high endorsement rate from both patients and healthcare professionals.
+This mHealth tool received 5 stars and high endorsement rate from both patients and healthcare professionals.

 These examples are numerous, as each pharmaceutical company, be it big players like Pfizer, Merck & Co., Novartis, Roche or smaller enterprises, does its best to reap the benefits of developing technologies and improve its products and processes as fast and efficiently as possible.
-Therefore, mHealth and next-gen patient engagement tools will remain on the radar of pharma companies, and the decision-makers in the industry will stay among major implementers and adopters of modern eHealth solutions.
+Therefore, mHealth and next-gen patient engagement mobile apps will remain on the radar of pharma companies, and the decision-makers in the industry will stay among major implementers and adopters of modern eHealth solutions.